McCollum scores 32 as Blazers top skidding Nuggets 119-100 - WHIZ News

 HOTEL THANKSGIVING

 The Blazers will be on the road for Thanksgiving, beginning a three-game trip Wednesday.
-Portland coach Chauncey Billups said the team has a meal planned for the holiday, but his family won’t be joining him on the trip.
+Billups said the team has a meal planned for the holiday, but his family won’t be joining him on the trip.

 “I’d rather have them be with the family than have a hotel Thanksgiving,” Billups said.